 The problem with this type of training is that if the plane actually stalls, it will begin to descend rapidly, often in a flat attitude, with a high angle of attack, and the only way to reduce the AOA enough to recover is by pitching quite steeply nose down.
 This is obviously not compatible with an instinct to avoid altitude loss; in fact, trading altitude for speed is required.
 Although pilots learned about this difference in ground school, there was no opportunity to actually practice a nose-down stall recovery maneuver on a full-size airliner simulator — a potentially major problem, because as most flight instructors know, pitching down in a stall can be psychologically difficult.
 Most people instinctively want to pull the controls toward them as soon as the adrenaline starts pumping, like a driver white-knuckling the steering wheel.
 Theoretical training alone can be insufficient to reprogram this instinct in certain pilots, a fact that was borne out by a series of crashes, especially during the 2000s, that featured pilots who pulled up in response to a stall, including West Caribbean Airways flight 708 (August 2005) and Air France flight 447 (June 2009).

 Experts were aware of this problem, and by the early 2000s NASA had produced wind tunnel data that was considered sufficiently accurate to form the basis for programming developed stall dynamics into flight simulators.
-In 2008, the FAA mandated that all future simulators incorporate these capabilities, but by the time of the accident hardly any of the new simulators were actually in use, and neither of the accident pilots was trained on them.
+In 2008, the FAA mandated that all future simulators incorporate these capabilities, but by the time of the accident hardly any of the new simulators were actually in use, and neither of the accident pilots were trained on them.

 Lastly, another similar training blind spot was the stick pusher.
 Although all T-tailed aircraft are required to have stick pushers that force the nose down to prevent a stall, there was no requirement to demonstrate the system’s operation to pilots in training.
 Most Colgan Air instructors didn’t perform such a demonstration, nor was there any evidence that Renslow had ever seen the stick pusher in operation.
 Furthermore, one Colgan Air instructor who did demonstrate the system told the NTSB that around 75% of pilots initially responded to the stick pusher by attempting to override it, exactly as Renslow had done.
 Clearly the stick pusher could not live up to its role as a stall recovery aid if most pilots didn’t recognize that it was trying to help them.